dragonite20/ShopifyChallenge1/README.md

 ## Shopify Challenge 2021
-### Full stack app built using A full stack app ecommerce app built with node.js, react + next.js and mongoDB.
+### Full stack ecommerce app built with node.js, react + next.js and mongoDB.
 #### Preview and images of the app can be found at

 #### Pull the repo to local and go to next.config.js and change the keys for your own Mongo DB url ,  Jason Web Token Secret , cloundiary api key and stripe api key.